andyli/blog/content/posts/2013/2013-03-04_hxml-tricks-every-haxe-user-should-know.md

 -main AlbumPage
 ```

 But really, separating each of them in different hxml is easier to
 maintain and has better compatibility with code completion (because many
-editors don't read hxml with <span
+editors don't read hxml with `--next` very well).
-style="font-family: 'courier new', courier;">--next</span> very well).
 So we may use the following instead:

 MainPage.hxml